Crisis Communication, Media Relations

 Once Lt.
 Brian Murphy, the first officer on the scene who suffered multiple gunshot wounds, was ready to participate in interviews, Mueller Communications formulated a media plan designed to maximize the impact of his compelling story and its reflection of the professionalism exhibited by the Oak Creek Police Dept. as a whole.

-In order ensure Lt.
+In order to ensure Lt.
 Murphy’s story was told completely, accurately and in a compelling manner, Mueller Communications developed a plan for the local daily paper – the Milwaukee Journal Sentinel – to publish the initial story in order to establish a baseline from which all other stories could follow.
 Following the Journal Sentinel interview, Lt.
 Murphy was interviewed by CBS Evening News and another local TV news station.

 Coverage of the dash-cam video news conference resulted in 397 local, national and international broadcast clips along with thousands of print and online reports.
 The Lt.
 Murphy interviews resulted in 298 local, national and international reports across broadcast, print and online media outlets.